Size9-12 inches (23-30.5 cm)

 - The eyes are joined by five light stripes.

-- Marginal scutes of the turtle are characterized by O-shaped spots.
+- The marginal scutes of the turtle are characterized by O-shaped spots.

 - The lower jaw of a cooter is flat.